stewabel/git-guides/git-for-beginners.md

 Essentially `git pull` combines a couple of commands; `git fetch` and `git merge`, let's take a look at these commands.

 ### fetch
-The first stage of git pull is to fetch changes from the remote repository into our local tracking branch (more on these later).
+The first stage of git pull is to fetch changes from the remote repository into our local repository.
+At this point the local copy of the branch is not yet updated, but the commits have been fetched.

+### merge
+The next stage is to merge the changes into our local branch.
+We are now up to date.
+The reason a merge is performed is that there could be a situation where we have added commits to our local branch which don't yet exist on the remote branch.